rajeshiitk/secureye/README.md

 **NOTE:** Please be advised that the main branch exclusively contains the code for object detection only.
 This decision is made with the intention of deploying the main branch on a serverless architecture.
 Additionally, the administration panel necessitates WebSocket functionality, inherently unsuitable for deployment on a serverless platform.
-Consequently, for access to the complete codebase, including the admin dashboard and video streaming capabilities, kindly refer to the dev-only branch.
+Consequently, for access to the complete codebase including the admin dashboard and video streaming capabilities, kindly refer to the dev-only branch.

 # Secureye